-Problems such as minass and Vertex Cover led to the definition of the first complexity class for online algorithms, Asymmetric Online Covering (AOC) [Boyar et al. 2015a], which contains many accept/reject problems, both minimization and maximization (the maximization problems are generally packing problems, despite the name AOC).
-The minimization problems have the property that any superset of a feasible solution is a feasible solution, and the maximization problems have the property that any subset of a feasible solution is a feasible solution.
-In both cases, the cost/profit of a feasible solution is the size of the accepted set, and the cost (profit) of an infeasible solution is $\infty$ ( $-\infty$ ).
-Maximization versions of Minass have the same advice complexity as minass.
+Problems such as MINASG and VERTEX COVER led to the definition of the first complexity class for online algorithms, Asymmetric Online Covering (AOC) [Boyar et al. 2015a], which contains many accept/reject problems, both minimization and maximization (the maximization problems are generally packing problems, despite the name AOC).
+The minimization problems have the property that any superset of a feasible solution is a feasible solution, and the maximization problems have the property that cost/profit of a feasible solution is a feasible solution is a feasible solution.
+In both cases, the cost/profit of a feasible solution is ∞ ($-\infty$).
+Maximization versions of MINASG have the same advice complexity as MINASG.
 This is used to show an upper bound on the advice complexity of all problems in AOC.